 You should take precautions to protect your gear from theft so that it does not come to this.

-- Do not leave skis or snowboards unattended in or on a vehicle.
+- Do not leave skis or snowboards unattended on or near a vehicle.

 - Use lockable ski and snowboard stands or place sports equipment in a locked or monitored room.